 Effective communications play a critical role in the development, implementation, and managing of diversity, equity, and inclusion strategies – especially in the emotionally charged times of today.
 And as public relations professionals it is often up to us to say or write “the right things” on behalf of our clients or organizations.
-Join Cheree Meeks, Ed.D. for an interactive workshop that will define commonly used diversity and inclusion terms, explore implicit bias, and expand on the difference between intent and impact in communication.
+On.
+Nov.
+19, Cheree Meeks, Ed.D. led an interactive workshop that defined commonly used diversity and inclusion terms, explored implicit bias, and expanded on the difference between intent and impact in communication.

-- Become aware of their personal biases, stereotypes, fears and comfort levels regarding diversity
+- Awareness of personal biases, stereotypes, fears and comfort levels regarding diversity

-- Examine diverse dimensions of identity, including ability, age, ethnicity, gender identity, geographic origin, national origin, race, religion/spiritual traditions, sexual orientation, and socioeconomic class
+- An examination of identity, including ability, age, ethnicity, gender identity, geographic origin, national origin, race, religion/spiritual traditions, sexual orientation, and socioeconomic class

-- Learn the essential vocabulary related to diversity
+- Definitions of the essential vocabulary related to diversity

-- Understand implicit/unconscious bias and how it impacts experiences and communication
+- Exploration of implicit/unconscious bias and how it impacts experiences and communication

 About the presenter

 Dr. Cheree Meeks is the Assistant Dean for Programs, Diversity & Inclusion in the Honors College at the University of Arizona.
 She leads the Honors College efforts and initiatives to create and foster a safe, welcoming, and inclusive environment in the college.
 This includes assessment to guide intentional development of programs and experiences to address recruitment, access, support, and retention of underrepresented students, faculty, and staff.
 Dr. Meeks incorporates equity and inclusion-based student affairs practice to review policies, procedures, and practices that contribute to a culture of inclusion.